Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Experimental Campaign

-Participants were asked to seat and move their upper limb to control position and radius of a virtual sphere.
-The goal of the experiment was to overlap the two spheres: one controlled by the user and a target.
-Two different cases were tested.
-While in both cases the radius was changed by exploiting the Implicit Kinematic Kernel, in the second case the user had also to change the sphere position by moving the hand, as illustrated in \fig\ref{fig:Exp1}.
-In particular, the coordinates of the centre of the sphere corresponded to the coordinates of the marker positioned on the back of the right hand.
-In other words, in the second case two simultaneous tasks were required: the \textit{primary} task was to centre the two spheres and the \textit{secondary} task was to adapt the radius of the controlled sphere to match the target dimension.

-Three different target positions were tested, one per each trial.
-Trials started displaying on the head mounted display a tiny red sphere (indicating the current hand position) and an initial target sphere with \SI{50}{\cm} radius.
-This initial phase lasted \SI{5}{\s} and served to let the user align the spheres centres.
-Then, the radius of the goal sphere changed six times, once every \SI{5}{\s}.
-A plot reporting the target radius value and the user's controlled one in a representative trial is depicted in \fig\ref{FIG:expSfera}.

-\pg{Metrics of interest} While in the first experiment we considered only the performance in following a desired profile, in the second one errors in matching the radii (in both cases) and in correctly positioning the centres of the spheres (only for the second case) were considered as metrics of success in accomplishing the task.
-Therefore, performances in \textit{i)} following a desired profile, \textit{ii)} maintaining the hand in a steady position, and \textit{iii)} matching the spheres radius were measured by means of the Root Mean Square Error (RMSE).
-For the sake of accuracy, it is worth noticing that for the performance on maintaining the hand in a steady position the considered error did not include the initial alignment.
-Similarly to \cite{parietti2017independent}, for each trial we defined the RMSE quantity as \mbox{$RMSE_t = \sqrt{ \frac{1}{N}\sum_{i=1}^{N}(y_{t,i} - y_i)}$}, where N is the number of samples in a trial, $y_i$ is the actual control value, and $y_{t,i}$ is the corresponding target value.
+\pg{Metrics of interest} We considered the performance in following a desired profile as metric of success in accomplishing the task.
+Similarly to \cite{parietti2017independent}, for each trial we defined the Root Mean Square Error (RMSE) as \mbox{$RMSE_t = \sqrt{ \frac{1}{N}\sum_{i=1}^{N}(y_{t,i} - y_i)^2}$}, where N is the number of samples in a trial, $y_i$ is the actual control value, and $y_{t,i}$ is the corresponding target value.
 Notice that the tracking RMSE is a suitable metric to evaluate the rapidity and the accuracy of the robot motions \cite{krakauer2011human}.
-This is due to the fact that ${RMSE}$ increases both if users are slow in adapting the control variable and if they miss the targets.
-In other words, human control has to be simultaneously fast and accurate to yield a low ${RMSE}$.
-The RMSEs were used to analyse the tracking performance throughout the whole experiment.
+This is due to the fact that the RMSE increases both if users are slow in adapting the control variable and if they miss the targets.
+In other words, human control has to be simultaneously fast and accurate to yield a low RMSE.

+\pg{Results} Outcomes show a small RMSE in performing the experiment using the IKNS control.
+The mean error among the participants was $3.35 \pm 0.83$, $5.43 \pm 0.92$, and $4.50 \pm 1.54$ for T1, T2, and T3, respectively.
+In all cases it was lower than 5.5, which represents the 5.5\% of the maximum control value as the control signal ranges from 0 to 100.
+These values are comparable with those obtained using the gamepad, \ie $4.13 \pm 0.76$ for T1, $4.98 \pm 1.33$ for T2, and $4.15 \pm 1.10$ for T3.
+In \fig\ref{FIG:Exp2_profiles} we report a representative trial (upper panel) and the mean RMSE among participants (lower panel) for each trajectory.